How To Observe Saturn with a Telescope

 We believe there is a rocky or metallic core to Saturn, but we don’t know for sure.
 We have not yet been able to probe deep into Saturn’s atmosphere to reach its core.
 The atmospheric pressure at the core would be so high that it would crush any probe that we might send there today.

 Of course, the most prominent feature of Saturn is the rings, those beautiful rings.
-The rings extend 175,000 miles from the planet but are typically less than 50 feet wide.
-They are made up of ice, dust and small rock fragments.
+The rings extend 175,000 miles from the planet but are typically less than 50 feet thick.
+They are made up of ice, dust, and small rock fragments.
 There are thousands of ring segments with gaps in between.
-The Cassini division is the largest gap, separating rings A and B. This division can be seen in most, but not all amateur telescopes.
+The Cassini Division is the largest gap, separating rings A and B.

 Saturn has more than 60 moons, some of which are shown in the picture.
 Many more are intermixed with the rings.
 Some of the moons, called shepherd moons, actually help to form and establish a structure within the rings.